 By communicating with rescuers on a daily basis, running educational workshops and adoption events, posting dogs to the website daily, and connecting with charitable corporations, Sarah has made Foster Dogs NYC the go-to organization for fostering in the New York City area.

 Sarah founded The Dog Matchmaker in 2011, a charitable rescue service based in Brooklyn, to connect potential dog adopters with adoptable dogs matches.
-View her press article here, including a feature in The Guardian and on HuffPost Live.
+View her press articles here, including a feature in The Guardian and on HuffPost Live.